WarpBuilds/concurrent-tests/BLOG.md

 Running builds and tests are probably the most common use-cases for GitHub Actions.
 Modern test frameworks and build systems have built-in support for sharding tests and remote execution.
 It is essentially running your tests/builds parallely, not only in different threads or cores but distributing them across different machines.

-In this guide we present how to set up concurrent tests for some of the most popular test frameworks.
-We will explore how to set up concurrent tests for Jest, Playwright, Cypress, Pytest, and Golang.
+In this guide we present how to set up concurrent tests for some of the popular test frameworks.
+We will explore how to set up concurrent tests for Jest, Playwright and Pytest.

 # Jest

 Jest is a popular JavaScript testing framework.
-By default, Jest runs tests in parallel using multiple processes which is limited by the systems's CPU.
-The real upgrade is the [native support for test sharding](https://jestjs.io/docs/cli#--shard) using the `--shard` option to run your tests in parallel across multiple *machines*.
+It provides [native support for test sharding](https://jestjs.io/docs/cli#--shard) using the `--shard` option to run your tests in parallel across multiple *machines*.
 The `--shard` option takes an argument in the form of `shardIdx/shardCount`.
 Where `shardIdx` is a number representing index of the shard and `shardCount` is the total number of shards.
 By default, Jest will shard or split your test suites alphabetically.

-A [simple benchmark running 100 dummy tests](https://github.com/WarpBuilds/concurrent-tests/actions/runs/8733327759) showed that sharding improves the performance of the test runs from 3 minutes to 30 seconds.
+A [simple benchmark running 100 dummy tests](https://github.com/WarpBuilds/concurrent-tests/actions/runs/8738287628) showed that sharding improves the performance of the test runs from 3 minutes to 30 seconds.

 Here's how you can set it up in GitHub Actions: